-NSG flow log retention is now available for users with GPv2 and Blob storage accounts – the flow log data will be deleted as per the retention policy configured earlier.
-Going forwards, configuring a retention period will create a data lifecycle management policy on the storage account.
+NSG flow log retention is now available for users with GPv2 and Blob storage accounts—the flow log data will be deleted as per the retention policy configured earlier.
+Going forward, configuring a retention period will create a data lifecycle management policy on the storage account.

 Storage-limitation on GPv2 accounts

-On GPv2 accounts, the current mechanism can only support up to 1000 NSGs.
-If more than 1000 NSGs are being logged, customers will have to start using multiple storage accounts.
+On GPv2 accounts, the current mechanism can only support upto 1000 NSGs.
+If more than 1000 NSGs are being logged, Customers will have to start using multiple storage accounts.
 Why?
-Storage accounts allow the creation of up to 100 rules.
-This combined with 10-match prefixes per rule means that we can currently support up to 1000 NSGs per storage account.
+Storage accounts allow the creation of upto 100 rules.
+This combined with 10-match prefixes per rule means we can currently support upto 1000 NSGs per storage account.

 What do I have to do?

 This will reconfigure flow logs and restore retention.
-If this isn’t done, all NSG flow logs users with v2 storage accounts will have their retention restored through a manual migration after 60 days.
+If this is not done, all NSG flow logs users with v2 storage accounts will have their retention restored through a manual migration after 60 days.